kennycason/kennycason/posts/2023-04-12-hexapod-spider-bot.markdown

 ```bash
 ffplay -probesize 32 -analyzeduration 0 -fflags nobuffer -fflags flush_packets -flags low_delay -framerate 30 -framedrop tcp://192.168.4.76:8888
 ```

+Notes:
+- Sometimes I begin to experience video lag after a while.
+Dropping the quality and framerate seemed to help, but this issue occurred frequently.
-Another option I had success with was to configure the Pi for Virtual Desktop and VNC Viewer as seen below.
+- Another option I had success with was to configure the Pi for Virtual Desktop and VNC Viewer as seen below.
+- Using `libcamera-vid` and `ffplay`/`vlc` means you directly stream the webcam data to clients without any video processing.
+In order to apply face-detection, I use a Python + OpenCV to read images from the camera directly on the Pi.

 &nbsp;